-Long-term supports and services are available to all Buckeye members who meet eligibility requirements.
-To get long-term supports and services, you can contact your care manager, waiver services coordinator, or PCP.
-A long-term supports and services (waiver) coordinator will work with you and your care team to identify what services are appropriate to meet your needs.
-You are able to choose your long-term supports and services (waiver) coordinator from in-network providers.
+Long-term services and supports are available to all Buckeye members who meet eligibility requirements.
+To get long-term supports and services, you can contact your care manager, waiver services manager, or PCP.
+A long-term supports and services (waiver) manager will work with you and your care team to identify what services are appropriate to meet your needs.
+You are able to choose your long-term supports and services (waiver) manager from in-network providers.